 Award Schedule: The amount of the TAP award is scaled according to New York net taxable income.
 Undergraduate students who are dependent or who are financially independent and married OR have tax dependents: \$80,000 NET taxable income or less.
 Single independent with no dependents: \$10,000 NET taxable income or less.
 Income is adjusted for other family members in full-time college attendance.
-Based on 2000-01 schedules, awards for first-time recipients range from \$275 - \$5,000 for dependent or independent undergraduates with dependents.
-Single independent students' (no dependents) awards range from \$425 - \$3,025 per year.
+Based on current schedules, awards for first-time recipients range from \$500 - \$5,000 for dependent or independent undergraduates with dependents.
+Single independent students' (no dependents) awards range from \$500 - \$3,025 per year.
 TAP awards are reduced by \$100 per year for students who have received four or more payments.
-TAP award amounts for 2001-02 are dependent upon action in the 2001-02 New York state budget.
+TAP award amounts are dependent upon action in each year's New York state budget.

-Rights and Responsibilities of Recipients: In addition to the normal satisfactory academic progress requirement (see general academic information section of this catalog) being met, students must also be monitored for pursuit of program as described below.
+Rights and Responsibilities of Recipients: Students must maintain normal satisfactory academic progress as well as be monitored for pursuit of program as follows.
 During the first year that TAP is received, students must complete (all grades except W) six credit hours per semester; the second year, nine credit hours per semester; subsequent years, 12 credit hours per semester.
 Failure to pursue their program at the above rate will result in a loss of TAP for the following semester.